Improving your speed, like improving your strength, is key to staying a strong and healthy runner.

-How to run strides in your training plan
+Start off by including 4 to 6 strides in your training plan each week.

 These could either be as a standalone activity or included before or after your run.
 Just be sure to do them before an easy run if you’re just starting out.

-Once you’ve done about 3 to 4 weeks of these, then it’s time to increase to at least six strides.
+Once you’ve done about 3 to 4 weeks of these, then it’s time to increase to 6 to 8 strides per week.

 Remember to take a break in between each stride.
-I recommend you take a minute or two to catch your breath and get yourself ready for the next stride.
+Take a minute or two to catch your breath and get yourself ready for the next stride.

-So here is a summary of how to run strides in your training plan:
+So here is a summary of how to include strides in your training plan:

 How to run strides on a treadmill

-As with outdoors strides, start off by including at least four strides in your training plan each week then gradually increase this to at least six per week.
+Start off by including 4 to 6 strides in your training plan each week then gradually increase to 4-6 each week.